 Vortex Crossfire II vs Leupold VX-Freedom: which 3-9x40 should you buy?

-Our verdict: buy the Vortex Crossfire II 3-9x40 ($118.79) if you want the most hunting scope for the least money: bright glass in daylight, proven zero retention and the unconditional VIP warranty.
-Pay the extra $230 for the Leupold VX-Freedom 3-9x40 ($349.99) only if you hunt at dawn and dusk (its Twilight Light Management glass is the real difference), carry your rifle far (12.2 oz vs 14.8 oz), or want a US-made scope.
+Our verdict: buy the Vortex Crossfire II 3-9x40 (around $130 ) if you want the most hunting scope for the least money: bright glass in daylight, proven zero retention and the unconditional VIP warranty.
+Pay the extra $270 for the Leupold VX-Freedom 3-9x40 (around $400 ) only if you hunt at dawn and dusk (its Twilight Light Management glass is the real difference), carry your rifle far (12.2 oz vs 14.8 oz), or want a US-made scope.

-Both average 4.7/5 across a combined 324 verified owner reviews on OpticsPlanet.
-Prices verified July 3, 2026; confirm the current price on the retailer page.
+Both average 4.7/5 across a combined 327 verified owner reviews on OpticsPlanet.
+Stock and configurations were read from Vortex, Leupold and the retailer for this update; prices verified August 18, 2026; confirm the current price on the retailer page.
 Both are full picks in our best rifle scopes guide.

 How this comparison was made: a research-based, spec-by-spec comparison built from retailer specifications, expert reviews and verified owner feedback for both scopes.
 We have not bench-tested these two side by side.
 Scores and verdicts are our editorial opinion.
 See how we evaluate.